Youtiva — Client Success Coordinator Playbook

 What you're listening for

-"We spend hours a week doing X manually" = a real trigger.
-Move forward.
-"I've just been curious about AI" = dig one level deeper before moving on.
-Ask: "Is there a specific part of the business where you feel like you're leaving time on the table?"
+A specific, recurring problem — not a general interest in AI.
+"We spend 10 hours a week doing X manually" is a real trigger.
+"I've just been curious about AI" is not — dig one level deeper before moving to qualifying.

 Qualify Quickly